Lapin0t/phd-manuscript/main/02_games.typ

   both arguments (@lem-actrel-props).
 ]

-This concludes for strong bisimilarity: we have defined it and proved by
+This completes the basic theory of strong bisimilarity: we have defined it and proved by @lem-sbisim-props the most important properties, namely that when
-@lem-sbisim-props the most important properties, namely that when $R^rel.r$ is well-behaved, not only it is an equivalence relation, but bisimulation proofs can work up-to reflexivity, symmetry and transitivity.
+$R^rel.r$ is well-behaved, not only it is an equivalence relation, but bisimulation proofs can work up-to reflexivity, symmetry and transitivity.

 === Weak Bisimilarity